 Of all the places you can visit in Chile, Easter Island is probably one that lends itself more than any other to myths and legends.
-As one of the most remote inhabited islands in the world, the earliset people to live on Easter Island arrived, evolved and then suffered a dramatic decline, all thousands of miles away from their closest neighbours.
+As one of the most remote inhabited islands in the world, the earliest people to live on Easter Island arrived, evolved and then suffered a dramatic decline, all thousands of miles away from their closest neighbors.
 Hundreds of misconceptions have grown up around this little patch of land in the middle of the Pacific, but Cascada is here to set you straight!

 Myth #1: Easter Island is the Navel of the World!